The Black Keys: Early history

-Guitarist and vocalist Dan Auerbach and drummer Patrick Carney first met when they were eight or nine years old while living in the same neighborhood of Akron, Ohio a couple houses down from each other.
+Guitarist and vocalist Dan Auerbach and drummer Patrick Carney first met when they were nine years old and were casual friends while living in the same neighborhood of Akron, Ohio, a couple houses down from each other.
 Auerbach and Carney both come from musical backgrounds.
 Auerbach is the cousin of guitarist Robert Quine, a "veteran of New York's avant-rock scene."
 Carney is the nephew of saxophonist Ralph Carney, who performed on several Tom Waits albums.
-While attending Firestone High School, they became friends, though they were part of different crowds—Auerbach was captain of the high school soccer team, while Carney was a social outcast.
+While attending Firestone High School, they became friends again, though they were part of different crowds—Auerbach was captain of the high school soccer team, while Carney was a social outcast.
 Encouraged by their brothers, the duo began jamming together in 1996, as Auerbach was learning guitar at the time and Carney owned a four-track recorder and a drum set.
 After graduating, both briefly attended the University of Akron before dropping out.